 Another Reddit safety community user wrote:

-“I work for a fairly large general contractor (top 10 in USA) and we have an incentive program focussing on leading indicators: good behaviour, all paperwork completed and good audit scores.
+“I work for a fairly large general contractor (top 10 in USA) and we have an incentive program focusing on leading indicators: good behaviour, all paperwork completed and good audit scores.
 At the end of the month, the top crews get a reward of lunch, a picture on the ‘wall of fame’ in the field office and a certificate.
 It becomes a competition between crew on who follows the rules best.
 And at the end of it all, it’s a safer job for a lunch and a few pieces of paper.”

 So, now we know the incentives.
 But do safety incentive programs actually work?